gabrielrcosta1/gabrielrcosta1/README.md

 # Gabriel Ribeiro
-Developer with 4 years of experience focusing on PHP, specialized in the Laravel ecosystem for 3 years. <br>
+I am a software developer with 4 years of experience in PHP, working as a back-end developer and specializing in the Laravel ecosystem for 3 years.
+Since I started using Laravel in 2021, I have become a true evangelist of the framework.
+The simplicity and power of Laravel have transformed my way of developing and my career forever.

-I am a Laravel evangelist, I started using it in 2021 and Laravel has changed my life forever!
+In addition to my specialization in Laravel, I also have knowledge in Node.js and Go (Golang), expanding my ability to create scalable, efficient solutions that are tailored to the specific needs of each project.
+My experience includes the development of RESTful APIs, system integration, and the use of technologies such as Livewire and Eloquent ORM.
 ### Skills